Pennsylvania Online Poker

 Who is allowed to play online poker in Pennsylvania?

 As with other states, Pennsylvania requires that all online poker sites and apps use geolocation software to ensure players are logging into the site from instate.
 Companies like GeoComply specialize in this kind of software and are incredibly accurate for correctly placing players geographically.
 You’ll need to download the proper geo-location software along with the poker site software or app.

 Will Pennsylvania join a poker compact with other states?

 Probably.
 The gaming law expansion in 2017 allowed for interstate player pooling with other states that have online poker.
-So, potentially, Pennsylvania could join a player pool comprised of Nevada and New Jersey players to start and expand from there.
+So, potentially, Pennsylvania could join a player pool comprised of Nevada, New Jersey, Michigan, West Virginia or Connecticut online poker players, for example, to start and expand from there.